rombrew/phobia/doc/CLI.md

 	# reg pm.s_setpoint

-Access to the register by its number.
+Access the register by its number.

 	# reg 377 700